Stellar kinematics: Origin of hypervelocity stars

-HVSs are believed to predominately originate by close encounters of binary stars with the supermassive black hole in the center of the Milky Way.
-One of the two partners is gravitationally captured by the black hole (in the sense of entering orbit around it), while the other escapes with high velocity, becoming an HVS.
-Such maneuvers are analogous to the capture and ejection of interstellar objects by a star.
+HVSs are believed to predominantly originate by close encounters of binary stars with the supermassive black hole in the center of the Milky Way.
+One of the two partners is gravitationally captured by the black hole (in the sense of entering orbit around it), while the other escapes with high velocity, becoming a HVS.
+Known as the Hills mechanism, this is analogous to the capture and ejection of interstellar objects by a star.

 Supernova-induced HVSs may also be possible, although they are presumably rare.
 In this scenario, a HVS is ejected from a close binary system as a result of the companion star undergoing a supernova explosion.
 Ejection velocities up to 770 km/s, as measured from the galactic rest frame, are possible for late-type B-stars.
 This mechanism can explain the origin of HVSs which are ejected from the galactic disk.

 Known HVSs are main-sequence stars with masses a few times that of the Sun.
 HVSs with smaller masses are also expected and G/K-dwarf HVS candidates have been found.

-HVSs that have come into the Milky Way came from the dwarf galaxy Large Magellanic Cloud.
-When the dwarf galaxy made its closest approach to the center of the Milky Way, it underwent intense gravitational tugs.
-These tugs boosted the energy of some of its stars so much that they broke free of the dwarf galaxy entirely and were thrown into space, due to the slingshot-like effect of the boost.
+Some HVSs may have originated from a disrupted dwarf galaxy.
+When it made its closest approach to the center of the Milky Way, some of its stars broke free and were thrown into space, due to the slingshot-like effect of the boost.

 Some neutron stars are inferred to be traveling with similar speeds.
 This could be related to HVSs and the HVS ejection mechanism.
 Neutron stars are the remnants of supernova explosions, and their extreme speeds are very likely the result of an asymmetric supernova explosion or the loss of their near partner during the supernova explosions that forms them.
 The neutron star RX J0822-4300, which was measured to move at a record speed of over 1,500 km/s (0.5% of the speed of light) in 2007 by the Chandra X-ray Observatory, is thought to have been produced the first way.

 One theory regarding the ignition of Type Ia supernovae invokes the onset of a merger between two white dwarfs in a binary star system, triggering the explosion of the more massive white dwarf.
 If the less massive white dwarf is not destroyed during the explosion, it will no longer be gravitationally bound to its destroyed companion, causing it to leave the system as a hypervelocity star with its pre-explosion orbital velocity of 1000–2500 km/s.
 In 2018, three such stars were discovered using data from the Gaia satellite.